SPEED-OX/debloat/README.md

 ***<ins>DISCLAIMER</ins>***: Use at your own risk.
 I am not responsible for anything happens to your phone for due to lack of brain.
 #

 This project is still in an early stage of development.
-Check out the issues, and feel free to contribute!  :)
+Check out the issues, and feel free to contribute!  :) This is a community project.
+That means I need you!
+I'm sure you want to make this project better anyway.

 ## Summary